General Academic Policies and Information

 Spring term October 1 Note: If transcripts of academic work cannot be submitted by the due date, they may be submitted at the end of the term.
 This may result in a delay of the readmission decision.
 Please note that all other materials must be received by the indicated due dates.

 Failure to apply by the above deadlines may result in a denial of the petition or delay readmission until a subsequent semester.
-Students returning from academic dismissal are automatically placed on academic warning for the first term back.
+Students returning from academic suspension are automatically placed on academic warning for the first term back.
 The administrative dean will outline the terms of academic warning in the readmission letter.

 Requirements for Readmission